fabric/fabric/docs/usage/tasks.rst

     compress
     lb.add_backend

-Again, with one task, it looks kind of silly, but the benefits should be pretty obvious.
+Again, with only one task in its own submodule, it looks kind of silly, but the benefits should be pretty obvious.

 Going deeper
 ~~~~~~~~~~~~